Reishi Mushrooms for Dogs 101

 1. Immune System Support

-Reishi mushrooms may help enhance the immune system's function, potentially assisting dogs in fighting off infections and diseases.
+Reishi mushrooms may help enhance the immune system's function, potentially assisting dogs in fighting off immune issues.

 2. Anti-Inflammatory Effects